Label Transfer via Registration

 We will first import both histological images and manual annotations using the importImageData function which accepts both images to generate tile/pixel level datasets but also allows one to import either a list of segments or GeoJSON objects for create ROI-level datasets as separate assays in a single VoltRon layer.
 The .geojson file was generated using QuPath on the same section H&E image of one Xenium section with the acute COVID-19 case.
 We also have to flip the coordinates of ROI annotations also for they were directly imported from QuPath which incorporates a reverse coordinate system on the y-axis.

 Once imported, the resulting VoltRon object will have two assays in a single layer, one for tile dataset of the H&E image and the other for ROI based annotations of again the same image.
+You can download the H&E image from here, and download the json file from here.

 # get image